-See endnotes for information about when provisions commenced.
+Also see endnotes for information about-

+- when provisions commenced - editorial changes made in earlier reprints.

 Dates shown on reprints

 Reprints dated at last amendment All reprints produced on or after 1 July 2002, hard copy and electronic, are dated as at the last date of amendment.
 Previously reprints were dated as at the date of publication.
 If a hard copy reprint is dated earlier than an electronic version published before 1 July 2002, it means the legislation was not further amended and the reprint date is the commencement of the last amendment.